Extending your visa in the UK

 In addition to the visa application fee, you are also required to pay an immigration health charge at the point of submitting your visa application.
 This is a mandatory fee and will apply to you and any of your family members applying to come to the UK with you.
 The charge will entitle you to free health services under the National Health Service (NHS) once you are inside the UK.

-At present the fee is £150 per person per year and it will be charged for the maximum period of leave which could be granted under the immigration rules.
-For example, applying for a visa for a three year course would incur a £525 fee because a further 4 months is added to the end of a visa for courses of 12 months or more.
+The Immigration Health Surcharge fee is now £300 per person per year and it will be charged for the maximum period of leave which could be granted under the immigration rules.
+For example, applying for a visa for a three year course would incur a £1,050 fee because a further 4 months is added to the end of a visa for courses of 12 months or more.

 The fee applies to applications made inside or outside the UK.
 Failure to pay the health surcharge will result in your application being refused or returned as invalid.
 When making this application, please enter your course start and end date OR enter your CAS start date as the course start date if your actual start date is a date in the past.